purescript-python/purescript-foreign-object.py/README.md

-# purescript-datetime.py
+# purescript-foreign-object.py

-A port of datetime to purescript-python
+A port of foreign-object to purescript-python